Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 This section comprises of an interactive timeline of my education and work history to date.
 I find employment histories in their usual format to be a little bit tedious, and since I'm also offering a traditional CV for download, I thought it would be nice to have a little fun with this section.
 I had (perhaps naively) imagined that I would be able to implement this easily with CSS, but I found that JavaScript was required to get the behaviour I needed.
 Thankfully the internet is replete with developers doing pretty much everything conceivable in JavaScript and I found code that helped me to begin to acheive the desired effect.
-I had to modify and add to this code quite a lot and I drew from multiple sources online (all [attributed]()).
+I had to modify and add to this code to make it work for this website, and I drew from multiple sources online (attributed below and in my script.js file).
 This section went through many permutations in order to create an interactivity that was both interesting and different, but also accessible.

 ### Accessibility